tang-yifu/EMMC-Code/README.md

 'Algorithm_pca.ipynb': The code to compare the performance in Section 4 after PCA.
 (Table 8 in the paper)

+### Other remarks

+In the code above, the scalar function is trained by full test data.
+We point out that this scalar is nothing but means and variances.
+One can equivalently train a scalar given the mean and variance of each node and their proportions in real processes.

 ## Contact
 Please contact the authors of [this paper](https://dl.acm.org/doi/abs/10.1145/3585520) if you have any questions or comments.